 The Federal Water Pollution Control Act, as amended ("Clean Water Act" or "CWA"), and analogous state laws impose restrictions and strict controls regarding the discharge of pollutants into navigable waters.
 Pursuant to the CWA and analogous state laws, permits must be obtained to discharge pollutants into state waters or waters of the United States.
 Any such discharge of pollutants into regulated waters must be performed in accordance with the terms of the permit issued by the EPA or the analogous state agency.
 Spill prevention, control and countermeasure requirements under federal law require appropriate containment berms and similar structures to help prevent the contamination of navigable waters in the event of a petroleum hydrocarbon tank spill, rupture or leak.
-In addition, the CWA and analogous state laws require individual permits or coverage under general permits for discharges of storm water runoff from certain types of facilities.
+In addition, the CWA and analogous state laws require individual permits or coverage under general permits for discharges of storm water runoff from certain types of facilities and such permits may require the Partnership to monitor and sample the storm water runoff.
 The CWA also prohibits the discharge of dredge and fill material in regulated waters, including wetlands, unless authorized by permit.
-The CWA and analogous state laws can impose substantial administrative, civil and criminal penalties for non-compliance including spills and other non-authorized discharges.
+The CWA and analogous state laws can impose substantial, civil and criminal penalties for non-compliance including spills and other non-authorized discharges.